 The specifics of working the polls vary from county to county.
 Generally, though, it involves working on Election Day from 6 a.m. to 8 p.m., potentially later if the lines are long.
 Poll workers can also get paid somewhere around $15 per hour, depending on your role and where you work.

-For the upcoming runoff election, you can choose to work on Election Day, July 14, or you can work shifts during the two-week early voting period.
+For the upcoming election, you can choose to work on Election Day, or you can work shifts during the early voting period.
 It also involves a training course, which can usually be taken online.
 Check with your local elections department for the details in your county.

 You don’t have to be 18 to be a poll worker, either.
 Texas has a student poll worker program, which allows for high school students 16 or older to serve as election clerks across the state.
 Students are paid for working the polls, and the program helps young people get involved in the electoral process.
 Students can also claim community service hours — and a boost to the resume.

-If you’re interested in becoming a poll worker, it’s best to do a Google search for poll workers in your county to get started.
-Usually, you need to submit an application to your county’s election department or county clerk, who will contact you with next steps.
-If you aren’t available to work in the July election, you can always work a future election as well.
+If you’re interested in becoming a poll worker, sign up at texasvoterprotection.org/pollworker.
+You may also need to submit an application to your county’s election department or county clerk, who will contact you with next steps.
+If you aren’t available to work in the upcoming election, you can always work a future election as well.

 Otherwise, though, working the polls is a good way to give back to your community when voting out incompetent leaders is more crucial than ever before.
-And if you vote in person this July, make sure to take a second to thank your poll worker, however old they are.
+And if you vote in person, make sure to take a second to thank your poll worker, however old they are.
 They deserve it.